Jmesak/Personal-Projects/Password Generator/README.txt

 - Learning tkinter to create a functional GUI
 - Learning pyinstaller to create a .exe file from my .py project
     - Using --noconsole so cmd doesn't launch
-    - Figuring out .ico files and using pyinstaller to replace the default .exe icon
+    - Figuring out .ico files and using pyinstaller to replace the default .exe ico
-- Uploading to my github repo (I haven't done this since I took MBB 243 - Intro Data Analysis for Molecular Bio & Biochem) via the terminal